Chassis & Suspension

 Dropping the K-member to Replace the Motor Mounts (PDF)

 As for the Energy Suspension mounts, they have earned my enthusiastic and unqualified endorsement.
-Although I must concede that they're less compliant than a fresh set of OEM mounts would have been, I am experiencing a very acceptable level of NVH with these, and they should enjoy a greatly extended service life compared to the OEM parts.
+Although I must concede that they're less compliant than a fresh set of OEM mounts would have been, I am experiencing a very acceptable level of NVH with these, and they should enjoy greatly extended service lives compared to the OEM parts.
 As expected, the commotion during hard acceleration has disappeared, indicating that I'm no longer beating up my driveline.
 Beyond that, I imagine I'm losing less power to unwanted engine movement.

 bullet